Authored by the expert who managed and guided the team behind the Costa Rica Property Pack

 How is rental income taxed in Santa Ana as of 2026?

-As of early 2026, rental income in Santa Ana is taxed at 15% under capital income rules, with a standardized deductible expense percentage.
+As of 2026, rental income in Santa Ana is taxed nationally as real estate capital income in most simple cases, with a 15% tax on taxable income after a standard 15% expense deduction.

 What sources have we used to write this blog article?

-In our blog articles and our property pack about Santa Ana, we rely on the strongest methodology possible and never throw out numbers at random.
+Whether it’s in our blog articles or the market analyses included in our property pack about Santa Ana, we always rely on the strongest methodology we can … and we don’t throw out numbers at random.

 |---|---|---|